Hetvall/Hetvall/README.md

 - Web development enthusiast
 - Always giving my 100% to learn, get better & growth professionally and personally
 - Possitive attituded!
-- I’m currently learning React.JS and its libraries by making personal projects in order to get knowledge and experience.
+- I’m currently learning Angular and its libraries by making personal projects in order to get knowledge and experience.
 - I’m looking to collaborate on any proyect

 ## Languages and tools